Sathya98/MGP-HATCN/README.md

 Credits
 ------------
-Credits to Margherita Rosnati & Vincent Fortuin for their implementation Credits to M. Moor for sharing his code from https://arxiv.org/abs/1902.01659
+Credits to Margherita Rosnati & Vincent Fortuin for their implementation.
+Credits to M. Moor for sharing his code from https://arxiv.org/abs/1902.01659